SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:29:20]</i> **Segun:** We can kind of like stick to that, yeah.

-"idle."
+"`idle`."
 And then we create the other ones as well — focused and dragging.

 <i class="timecode">[00:29:33]</i> **Ben:** So we've got states object with three states.
 Each of those states is, like, a property in that object, and so we've got idle, focused, dragging.
 And currently they're all set to empty objects, 'cause there's not any configuration that's happened for each of those yet.